CogStack/CogStack-NiFi/docs/deploy/services.md

 #### ENV/CONF files:
 - `/deploy/nifi.env` - most notable settings are related to port mapping and proxy
 - `/security/certificates_nifi.env` - define NiFi certificate settings here

-More configuration options are covered in [nifi-doc](../nifi/main.md).
+- `/security/nifi_users.env` - defines the NiFi user credentials for single user auth & others More configuration options are covered in [nifi-doc](../nifi/main.md).

+Other `.env` files are mounted but those are only useful for custom scripts where you plan to use certain vars from other services, check the `services.yml` nifi `env-file` section definition.

 ## Tika Service